Priority On Cell Networks

 When discussing the QCI of specific plans, I use the following icons:

-- Confirmed by a recent test we ran- Found in an old test we ran or found in a test ran by someone I consider credible
+- Confirmed by a recent test we ran- Found in an old test we ran or found in a test run by someone I consider credible

 List Filters